ReallyAbdullah/ReallyAbdullah/README.md

 <p align="left">🔭 As an AI Engineer Intern at <b>RadicalX</b>, I’m currently working on applying AI models like LLMs to build an intelligent Interview prepration Assistant.
 I'm using Vertex AI from Google Cloud, LangChain, Python, Docker and GCP in my workflow.</p>

+<p align="left">🌱 I’m currently learning about MLOps, Data Analytics, NLP, Generative AI and AI in Health care.</p>

+<p align="left">👯 I’m looking to collaborate on Machine Learning projects in new domains to challenge my skills and help me grow.</p>

 ###

+<h3 align="left">📫 How to reach me:</h3>

 <div align="left">
   <a href="https://www.linkedin.com/in/mabdullah15" target="_blank">